Afnan-Aldhahri/GO/Resources/How GO related to our class : Software Engineering.md

 and here comes the importance of  **programming languages** .

-There is no **one perfect** programming language that gaurantee to solve any problem.
+There is no **one perfect** programming language that guarantee to solve any problem.

 The software developer has to choose the right programming language for that specific problem.

-There are alot of programming languages out there .Howevre , I choose GO for these reasons
+There are a lot of programming languages out there .However , I choose GO for these reasons

+And to make the topic even related to what we were studying in our class, I tried to focus on **Concurrency** feature of Go

+because as we study in the class, Concurrent programming is always difficult since it require to implement correct access to shared variables.

+Go support different ways in which shared values are passed around on channels and, so, never shared by separate threads of execution.

+Only one goroutine has access to the value at any given time.
+Data races cannot occur.